Deep-learning-for-particle-tracking/YOLOv3-for-Particle-Tracking/README.md

 (*eng.* Charaterization and tracking of nanoparticles using deep learning) by  Arash Darakhsh, Edvin Johansson, Simon Nilsson, Sanna Persson and Rickard Ström at Chalmers University of Technology

-The code for simulation will shortly be updated with further clarifications to improve ease of use.

 ## How to use the code

 ### Download the repository and weights